-8.4 Overtaking
+9.4 Overtaking

-Great care should be taken when overtaking another boat (rowing or otherwise).
+Great care should be taken when overtaking another boat or river user.
 Generally overtake (rather than undertake) and check carefully that no other boats are coming the other way.
 Even if you are in the middle of a "piece" if it is not safe to overtake then slow down until it is.

-8.5 Behaviour
+9.5 Behaviour